vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 Risk is the most important dimension for timing cognitive tasks.
 Essentially, I want to stick to low-risk tasks toward the end of the day, starting 1 hour prior to my 1-hour-notice-to-sleep time.
-Separately, I should ake sure to stay at low risk when timelines are tight, so that I don't end up stressed about fixing a mistake.
+Separately, I should make sure to stay at low risk when timelines are tight, so that I don't end up stressed about fixing a mistake.

 Regarding cognitive open-endedness and peak cognitive strength, it's